May 2026 In Person RHGNS Rug School Course Descriptions

 Nova Scotia Health Disclaimer

-All those attending RHGNS Rug School in May must be vaccinated and willing to follow all the 2025 Province of Nova Scotia and Mount Saint Vincent health protocols, if any.
+All those attending RHGNS Rug School in May must be willing to follow all the 2026 Province of Nova Scotia and Mount Saint Vincent health protocols, if any.

 “In the event that our Rug School is cancelled due to any Health restrictions, you will be notified as soon as possible and we will issue a refund.”